 Middlesbrough Council's Dog Warden Service aims to promote responsible dog ownership and control nuisance.

-The dog wardens are responsible for the seizure of stray dogs in Middlesbrough.
+Dog wardens are responsible for the seizure of stray dogs in Middlesbrough.
 Any dog that is in a public place (including gated alleys) unsupervised may be seized by a dog warden.

 We always try to return dogs to their owners, but in many cases there is no way of identifying to whom they belong.
 Stray dogs are taken to secure accommodation (kennels), to allow owners to come forward and claim them.
 Unfortunately many remain unclaimed.
-Photos of stray dogs picked up by the council are displayed on the Stray Aid website.

-You can report a stray dog online by completing the online form.
 Alternatively, you can call the Environment Contact Centre on 01642 726001.

 Out of hours service